chris-langfield/chris-langfield.github.io/_posts/2021-12-21-wedding-cake.md

 This is not very nice, and I made no headway on simplifying it.
 This is where I left off a few years ago until I recently took another look at it.
 In Part 2, I'll go through finding a general expression for the "wedding cake" distributions that is workable, but still not totally satisfying.

-Note: I would be very curious to know if there is literature already out there on this type of problem.
-I have not been able to find any.